Please use the menu below to navigate to any article section:

 While they say the only certainties in life are death and taxes, it’s obviously important to teach your children to plan for their future.

-All planning should be done holistically, so it’s not just about having a million dollars in the bank for the sake of it, but to have the means to achieve an end objective.
+All planning should be done holistically, so it’s not just about having a million dollars in the bank for the sake of it but to having the means to achieve an end objective.

-Whether it be an overseas vacation once a year, owning a flashy car, upgrading or extending their home or investing in further property, demonstrating the value of future planning is a lesson your children will thank you for later.
+Whether it be an overseas vacation once a year, owning a flashy car, upgrading or extending their home, or investing in a further property, demonstrating the value of future planning is a lesson your children will thank you for later.

 When it comes to buying their first home specifically, future planning should include not only their personal needs and desires, but also what the market they are buying into will look like in ten years time when they might be thinking of moving on and selling, or using the equity in their home to purchase another property.